KaiGrassnick/supportxmr-enhancement-userscript/README.md

 # Userscript for supportXMR

-Small Userscript that calculates the current USD-Value for your due XMR.
+Small Userscript that enhances the supportXMR interface

-- Works on supportXMR only Dashboard
+- Works on supportXMR only
-- Public ticker api from poloniex.com for last price

 -- THIS IS THE VERY FIRST VERSION WITH ONLY THIS ONE FEATURE

+# Features
+1. Automatically calculate the *Total due* value to USD
+ -  Uses Poloniex.com Public ticker api (last price)

 # Disclaimer
 - I'm **NOT** responible for any inconvenience you might experience, using my script.
 It was developed for myself and i do **NOT** provide any warranty.